Restorative Dentistry in Tempe, AZ

 To find out if you need a dental crown or bridge, it’s best to schedule a consultation.
 We can help you figure out what the best restorative solution for your smile would be.
 Typically, if you’re suffering from severe dental decay that can’t be treated with a simple filling, you’ll need a crown to restore and protect your tooth.
 However, if you’re looking to replace a missing tooth so you can more easily complete daily functions like eating and chewing, a dental bridge is most likely the right choice for you.

 Maintaining your oral health is easier than you think.
 When you visit Wood Family Dentistry, you’ll feel in great hands.
-We’ll restore your smile and make sure you receive necessary treatments so you can have a happy and healthy smile for years to come.
+We’ll restore your smile and make sure you receive the necessary treatments so you can have a happy and healthy smile for years to come.

 Your Invisible Filling Solution